artemkv/artemkv.github.io/supervised_learning.md

 - There is no closed form solution, but instead of gradient descent you could use Newton's method, which is more efficient (converges quadratically), although it can become very costly in high dimensions
 - Similar to linear regression, if the data is not linearly separable, we could fit our data with a higher degree polynomial (e.g. quadratic function)
 - Ideally, we would want equal distribution of classes in the training dataset; if this is not the case (**class imbalance**), you could modify the model to weight model error by class weight when fitting the coefficients
-- `sklearn LogisticRegression` has a parameter class_weight; when set to 'balanced', it adjusts weights inversely proportional to class frequencies in the input data
+- `sklearn LogisticRegression` has a parameter `class_weight`; when set to 'balanced', it adjusts weights inversely proportional to class frequencies in the input data
 - We are not forced to use 0.5 as a threshold after applying sigmoid.
 We could move it up and down to favor precision or recall.
-We could use **ROC curve** to visualize the results (see appendix for details)
+We could use **ROC curve** to visualize the results (see below)
 - When number of features greatly exceeds the dataset size, the logistic regression tend to overfit badly, which can be combatted by adding regularization
 - If, instead of MLE approach, you decide to go bayesian way and do maximum aposterory estimation (MAP), it can be shown that the prior distribution acts as a regularizer.
 So doing MLE with regularization is kind of "going bayesian"